GLOUCESTER SEA HIVE

 Welcome to The Sea Hive

-Rooted in coastal Gloucester and buzzing with purpose, Gloucester Sea Hive is a small-scale apiary founded on stewardship, sustainability, and community.
-We started with two hives and a commitment to grow with care—guided by the rhythm of the seasons, the hum of healthy bees, and a deep respect for the land and lives we share it with.
+Rooted in coastal Gloucester, Massachusetts, the Gloucester Sea Hive is a small-scale apiary founded on stewardship, sustainability, and community.
+We started with two hives and a commitment to grow with care—guided by the rhythm of the seasons, the hum of healthy bees, and a deep respect for the land and life we share it with.

-Our first colonies are thriving, and we’re laying the foundation for seasonal honey harvests, handcrafted beeswax goods, and educational offerings to help new beekeepers get started.
+Our first colonies are thriving, and we’re laying the foundation for seasonal honey harvests, handcrafted beeswax goods, personal/corporate beehive management, and educational offerings to help new beekeepers get started.

-Whether you’re here to follow the journey, host a hive of your own, or learn what it means to grow alongside the bees—thank you for stopping by.
+Whether you’re here to watch us grow, host a hive of your own, or learn what it means to thrive alongside the bees—thank you for stopping by.
 You’re part of the hive now.

 Every shirt sold helps fund the real work happening at Gloucester Sea Hive—supporting our bees, equipment, and slow-growth approach to sustainable beekeeping.